 .
 Find out which ones you should look out for.

-Archeological site, Market, Building
+Archaeological site, Market, Building

 One of the most impressive castles in Denmark hosts a Christmas market every year in November over two to three weekends.
 Egeskov Castle is approximately an hour’s drive from Odense and has been standing on the same spot on the island of Fyn since 1554, surrounded by lakes and blossomed gardens.
 Most of the exhibitions and the castle are closed during the winter, so the Christmas market takes place in the Veteran Museum and in the Motorcycle Museum.
 However, guests can stroll around the decorated gardens, take a Segway ride or try to find their way through the castle’s maze.